quantumcore/maalik/README.md

 [![Demo](https://i.imgur.com/110jcqH.png)](https://youtu.be/4y1lYAkQSF4)

 This Project is active in developement.
-There may be Errors and bugs that I may have missed.
-Please report [here](https://github.com/quantumcored/maalik/issues).
+There may be Errors and bugs that I may have missed, Or an Idea or suggestion.
+Please submit [here](https://github.com/quantumcored/maalik/issues).

 #### Developer
 Hi my name's [Fahad](https://github.com/quantumcore).